anoriqq/fuwapath_0/README.md

 # fuwapath
-Currently you alone can change you in the future, 'fuuapath' is a service that will support you now.
+Currently you alone can change you in the future, 'fuwapath' is a service that will support you now.
 ## License
 [MIT](https://github.com/show0317sw/fuwapath/blob/master/LICENSE)
 ## Author